muyajil/advanced-systems-lab-18/README.md

 This folder contains all the illustrations for the report.

+Also in this folder we can find Jupyter Notebooks for the Queueing Models, since we used the aggregated data that were used for the plots these are also here.

 ### illustrations/plots

 This folder contains all the plots referenced in the report.
-Further in here we can also find the sampled log data that generated the plots, as well as the transformed data that directly was used to generate the plots.
+Also in here we can find the transformed data that directly was used to generate the plots.

+## submission_logs

+In here we can find the logs for the submission.
+After preparing the submission the memtier logs for the specific submission will be copied here.

+However since the middleware logs are a too large we will just sample them and save them in this folder.

 The folder structure follows the same pattern as before and should be rather self explanatory.